Salford-PsyTech/Salford_Nature_Environments_Database/README.md

 For each image, authors also calculated a variety of physical parameters; luminance, contrast, entropy, CIELAB colourspace values, and fractal dimension.
 This information is available within the 'Data_ImageLevel_allOutputs' CSV file.
 <p></p>
+All of the rated images are contained in the 'Images' folder.
+Original, unedited versions of the images can be found in the 'Original_Images' folder.
+<p></p>
 Links to the original images, details on the image creator and data about the original image size is also provided.
 This information is available within the 'ImagesBook_CollatedImagesData' CSV and xls files.
 Both files contain perma-links to the original files, while the xls file has working links to the Flickr page where Exif  data can be found.
 <p></p>